 WCC encourages parents to get involved early to help the student decide which high school courses to take, as this can positively affect a student’s college career.
 For example, if a student takes dual enrollment classes at their high school, which are usually paid for by the local school system, then those courses count toward both a high school diploma and a program of study/college credit at WCC.
 Many high school students are now taking numerous dual enrollment courses in high school and completing their associate’s degree at WCC before even graduating from high school, which can save families a year or more in tuition fees.

-Parents can find more information on the Financial Aid program and instructions for filling out the FAFSA by going here.
-If you would like to speak with WCC’s Financial Aid Office staff directly, please call (276) 223-4703.
+Find more information on the Financial Aid program and instructions for filling out the FAFSA.
+If you would like to speak with WCC’s Financial Aid Office staff directly, please call (276) 223-4706.

 WCC has over 100 scholarships that can assist with tuition and books at WCC.
-Parents can see the scholarship requirements, access the scholarship application, and see a list of available scholarships here.
+Parents can see the scholarship requirements, access the scholarship application, and see a list of available scholarships.

 Parent Access to Student Information/FERPA

-Parents should be aware that federal law prohibits WCC from providing information about student grades and other data if the student in question is age 18 or older.
+Parents should be aware that federal law prohibits WCC from providing information about student grades and other data.
 The law is called FERPA (Family Educational Rights and Privacy Act), and details about FERPA can be found here.
-Unless a student over the age of 18 gives written approval for a parent to access personal information, the college may not discuss grades and other issues with any family member.
+Unless a student gives written approval for a parent to access personal information, the college may not discuss grades and other issues with any family member.

 Additional Educational Planning

-For a great website that will help with planning for college, try the Virginia Education Wizard by going here.
+For a great website that will help with planning for college, try the Virginia Education Wizard.